cferdinandi/petfinderAPI4everybody/README.md

 	optionsNoDogsKids: 'No Dogs/Kids', // Text for pets that can't be in a house with dogs or kids
 	optionsNoCatsKids: 'No Cats/Kids', // Text for pets that can't be in a house with cats or kids

+	// Contact Info Missing Text
+	contactName: '', // Text when pet's contact name is missing
+	contactEmail: '', // Text when pet's contact email is missing
+	contactPhone: '', // Text when pet's contact phone number is missing
+	contactAddress1: '', // Text when pet's contact first line address is missing
+	contactAddress2: '', // Text when pet's contact second line address is missing
+	contactCity: '', // Text when pet's contact city is missing
+	contactState: '', // Text when pet's contact state is missing
+	contactZip: '', // Text when pet's contact zip code is missing
+	contactFax: '', // Text when pet's contact fax number is missing

 	// Callbacks
 	callbackBefore: function () {}, // Callback to run each time pet content is loaded
 	callbackAfter: function () {} // Callback to run after each time pet content is generated